-When André arrives, he tells the Magnates that Mr. Benton left no instructions about who will be serving the party, and he has not seen any tulips in the walk-in.
-Mrs. Magnate declares her party will be a disaster.
+When André arrives on the scene, he tells the Magnates that Mr. Benton left no instructions about who will be serving the party, and he has not seen any tulips in the walkin.
+Mrs. Magnate declares that this party will be a disaster.
 Mr. Magnate decides to proceed with the party and take up the lack of professional service later.

-Later has arrived: Mr. Magnate has complained to the general manager and I. M. Owner-the owner of City Hotel-and both are upset about the situation.
-Mr. Magnate and I. M. Owner are co-investors in a construction project.
+Later has arrived: Mr. Magnate has complained to the general manager and I. M. Owner-owner of City Hotel-and both are upset about the situation.
+Mr. Magnate and I. M. Owner are coinvestors in a construction project.
 Even if the two men were not business associates, the treatment of any guest in such a shabby way spells disaster for future convention and banquet sales.